Written by Katy Goshtasbi

 I’m an immigrant.
 Overachiever is my middle name, just like so many other immigrants.
 After all, I have to earn my keep in this great country of ours!
 I’ve recently come to the painful and startling reality that I am good enough and don’t have to do so much and push so hard in my life.
 I’m starting to “get” that what I need is to have more faith that it will all work out if I take my foot off the gas.

 Self-compassion is the answer.
 If I loved myself more and had even a tenth of the amount of compassion I have for my clients and my friends, then it would be a great start.
 In my third book about self-healing, I discuss that self-compassion is a form of self-healing.
 I also write about my research around stress and self-confidence.
 As stress goes up, our self-confidence goes down.

 So how do we get our stress down?
 One way is by having self-compassion.
 The result is that our self-confidence goes up.
 In other words, I can’t boost my self-confidence directly.
 I have to first boost the amount of self-compassion I give myself.
 How?

 Because I drive myself so hard, I don’t stop often enough to take really good care of myself.
 I’m working on self-soothing as a form of this self-compassion and self-healing.
 Self-soothing for me looks like:

-- Talking to myself with more kindness and observing that inner, mean voice that picks on myself.
+• Talking to myself with more kindness and observing that inner, mean voice that picks on myself.
 Warning: I’ve discovered this inner voice is often couched as the drill sergeant that is pushing me for my own good and growth.
 But it isn’t for my own good.
 Do you have this drill sergeant, too?